 Despite the conclusiveness of the polls, Mineral Park officials refused to give up the county records.
 Outraged, Kingman citizens raided the town hall and made off with the county documents, literally “taking” the county seat.

 The Mohave County Miner, once the most prominent critic of moving the county seat to Kingman, gave in to economic reality and moved from Mineral Park to the new county seat of Kingman.

 Losing the county seat was just the beginning of the end for Mineral Park.
 After 1887, some of the mines began to close.
 Though some were reopened briefly in the early 1900s, the town never recovered, and its post office closed for good on June 15, 1912.

 Today Mineral Park has all but vanished and sits upon private mining property where turquoise and copper are still being mined from the area.

 An open-pit mine, formerly operated by the Cypress-Bagdad, has caused once-prominent Ithaca Peak to disappear completely.
 The area is scattered with the debris of earlier days, where headframes, mill foundations, and tattered cabins can still be seen amongst the mine tailings.

 Mineral Park’s small cemetery is one of the best-preserved in Arizona.
 Although it is within mine property, it can still be viewed by contacting the current mining operation.

-To get to Mineral Park, you will travel some 14 miles northwest of Kingman on US 93 to a turn-off between Mileposts 58 and 59.
-Here, there is a historical marker where you will turn east for 4.3 miles on paved road, then left 0.3 mile on a well-used gravel road (the turn is just before the fenced-in modern mine.)
+To get to Mineral Park, you will travel about 14 miles northwest of Kingman on U.S. 93 to a turn-off between Mileposts 58 and 59.
+Here, there is a historical marker where you will turn east for 4.3 miles on a paved road, then left 0.3 mile on a well-used gravel road (the turn is just before the fenced-in modern mine.)